 Then it was on to walking foot quilting.
 This is a straight stitch machine–so no built-in wavy line quilting on it, but it makes beautiful walking foot stitches!
 I just did a hand-guided organic walking foot curves on the quilt above.
 I’d heard that the walking foot was loud, but when I tried it at the store, it didn’t seem too bad.
 As a quilted my small project, it got louder and louder, and something definitely seem wrong.
 When the foot eventually got jammed, I knew I needed to take it back to the dealer.

 The dealer took a look at it while I waited (which was nice–since it’s about 40 minutes away) and told me that something was off in the alignment of the machine that only became a problem with the walking foot.
 Sometimes these things happen–as long as between Juki and the dealer they fixed it quickly–I was fine with it.
 But it really made me glad that I didn’t need to deal Juki myself–it was all handled under warranty.

 Now that I’ve had the machine for six months, I will tell you that I had some fits with it a few months ago–something got off with the the needle bar that was causing thread breakage–and I was on a quilt deadline–so it was frustrating.
 But once again, the dealer and Juki dealt with it beautifully.
 Since then, I have completed several quilts on it and could not love it more!

 So, I admittedly had a bit of a rocky start with this machine, but all was quickly resolved and I highly recommend it.
-I have a feeling that I would have also been very happy with the Juki 2010Q, but I do love the extra fee that the 2200QVP Mini came with–so I have no regrets.
+I have a feeling that I would have also been very happy with the TL-2010Q, but I do love the extra feet that the TL-2200QVP Mini came with–so I have no regrets.
 I’ve provided a couple quick links below for the Grace frame and the TL-2010Q, but the TL-220QVP Mini is only available from a Juki dealer.
 You can find the closest one to you here.